udsareen/kubernetes_academy_course/exercise-7/README.md

 - change cat index of deployment and do rolling upgrade
 - refresh clusterIP multiple times

+More information on the annotations can be found on the AWS Load balancer controller: https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/

 Note: it might take a couple of minutes (2-3min) before the dns record can be resolved.
 Also the loadbalancer on AWS takes some time to startup